psevestre/openid-fapi/Financial_API_WD_001.md

 Read Only Access typically is the lower risk scenario compared to the Write access, so the protection level can also be lower.
 However, since the FAPI would provide potentially sensitive information, it requires more protection level than a basic [RFC6749] requires.

-To request the authorization to acess the protected resource in question, the client uses the OAuth scope values defined in table 1.
+To request the authorization to access the protected resource in question, the client uses the OAuth scope values defined in table 1.

 | Resource       | Allowed Actions                                              | Scope value          |
 |----------------|--------------------------------------------------------------|----------------------|